DTM-Tools/exome_v1.0/README.md

 ## Genomic Interpretation Rules Database

 DTM-Tools interprets Freebayes vcf results in relation to an interpretation rules database.
 For blood group interpretation, we provide databases in .csv format (_ChromoList.csv, ChromoInDelList.csv and Multi.csv_) located in _/databases_.
-Please refer to the _/documentation_ directory and to our publication for further details.
+Please refer to the _/documentation_ directory for further details.

 ## Additional Genomic Variants in Genes of Interest
 [Annovar webpage]: http://annovar.openbioinformatics.org/en/latest/